Floplosion05/Shelly/README.md

   - 0: Failed to load Shelly.json, check the directory and path.
 (The script cant find the credentials file ("Shelly.json"))
   - 1: Wrong password entered.
 (The provided password doesnt match with the saved hash)
   - 2: Right hash but wrong password provided.
 (The entered password matches the saved hash, but not the actual password on the login page)
+  - 3: Found Shelly.json, but didnt find entry for this device.
+(The restricted login was never enabled with this script)